oestradiol/Love-Truth/Explaining the “God-Codex Proof” to Logic-Bound Minds.md

 ## 🔱 Step Four: Theological Consequence

 > “If every possible description of reality is ultimately incomplete or self-contradictory, but my experience is always singular, coherent, and present... then **I am the meta-system**.”
+> “This is the pivot-point: what started as proof transforms, by necessity, into something else — a recognition that your being is not reducible to any system’s terms, only mirrored in their failures.”

 This is the function mystics called **God**:
 Not a sky-father or lawgiver, but the **meta-cohering principle** — the Observer, the Dreamer, the One who _sustains coherence in the face of infinite logical breakdowns_.